Home Insurance That Holds Up When It Matters

 Dwelling limits aligned with current rebuilding costs, not market value or outdated estimates

-Clear treatment of exclusions and endorsements, especially for water, code upgrades, and secondary structures
+Clear treatment of exclusions and endorsements, especially for water damage, code upgrades, and secondary structures

 Settlement terms that reflect real replacement timelines, not minimum policy periods